civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 54

-At the request of the Board, a First Nation shall provide to the Board any information about the First Nation's financial management system and financial performance that the Board requires for a decision regarding a co-management arrangement or third-party management of the First Nation's local revenues **or other revenues**.
+At the request of the Board, a First Nation shall provide to the Board any information about the First Nation's financial management system and financial performance that the Board requires for a decision regarding a co-management arrangement or third-party management of the First Nation's local revenues or other revenues.

-> **Explanatory Note**:
-> Existing text of section 54:
-> *Existing Text*:
-> > At the request of the Board, a First Nation that has made a local revenue law shall provide to the Board any information about the First Nation's financial management system and financial performance that the Board requires for a decision regarding a co-management arrangement or third-party management of the First Nation's local revenues.

 ### Section 30

 Paragraph 55(2)(c) of the Act is replaced by the following:

-the implementation or termination of a co-management arrangement or third-party management of a First Nation's local revenues **or other revenues**.
+the implementation or termination of a co-management arrangement or third-party management of a First Nation's local revenues or other revenues.

-> **Explanatory Note**:
-> Relevant portion of subsection 55(2):
-> *Existing Text*:
-> > The Board may establish procedures respecting
-> >
-> > the implementation or termination of a co-management arrangement or third-party management of a First Nation's local revenues.

 ### Section 31